dashohoxha/killercoda-scenarios/linux-cli/part1/step4.md

    `file bzmore`{{execute}}

-   The file `bzmore` is shell script and actually a text file, so we can read its content:
+   The file `bzmore` is a shell script and actually a text file, so we can read its content:

    `less bzmore`{{execute}}

    Press [Space] a couple of times, and then quit with `q`.

-   Shell scripts are kind of programs that contain Linux commands.
+   Shell scripts are like programs and contain Linux commands.

    The command `less` displays the contents of a **text** file page-by-page.